 A party whose filing is untimely as the result of a technical failure of the court's CM/ECF site may seek appropriate relief from the court.
-See Local Civil Rules 6(a) and 7, and Local Criminal Rule 12

-The court shall consider its CM/ECF site to be subject to a technical failure if the site is unable to accept filings due to an unscheduled outage for more than two hours.
-Notices of regularly scheduled systems outages will be posted on the court's web site.
-Users are responsible for monitoring the web site to be aware of regularly scheduled weekend downtime for maintenance.
+The court shall consider its CM/ECF site to be subject to a technical failure if the site is unable to accept filings, either continuously or intermittently, for more than one hour after 10:00 a.m. on any given day.
+Known systems outages will be posted on the court's web site.
+Users are responsible for monitoring the web site to be aware of regularly scheduled weekend down time for maintenance.